Hello, my name is Dave Kjaer…

 People began to notice that I was losing weight and neighbors were seeing me bike and run by their house a lot.
 They would occasionally ask me what caused such a change but I honestly did not have an answer.
 Here’s the thing.
 I previously had zero interest in fitness and would laugh at the mere thought of working out.
 If you had told me at the age of 39 that, in five years, I would be standing at the start line of a triathlon wearing a wet suit, I would never have believed it.

 After my health started improving, other things began to change.
 Things that I once felt were important began to take a back seat.
 My priorities, goals and passions all shifted and I suddenly found myself proud of who I was.
 My confidence level soared.
-I even became a vegan and an animal rights advocate.
-What is really cool is that I am 100% positive that if 5 year-old me could have looked into a crystal ball to see his future, he would have been happy to see a fit, 50 year-old me racing hard on a bike and fighting for animals (which I have always loved).
+It did not stop there either.
+I also went on to become a vegan and an animal rights advocate.
+What is really cool is that I am 100% positive that if 5 year-old me could have looked into a crystal ball to see his future, he would have been thrilled beyond belief to see a fit, 50 year-old dude going full-gas in a bike crit race while also fighting for animals to be treated as sentient beings.
 I feel like I have come out of a multi-decade funk and am now back where I should have been all along.

-As for what sparked this metamorphosis?
+As for the one thing that sparked this metamorphosis?
 At some point I decided to see if I could discover the initial catalyst by retracing my steps.
 What I found was definitely not what I had expected.
 What was it?
 The short answer is that it was kind of by accident.
 The more detailed answer is shown here in the form of a timeline.